matthewf809/Discord-Bot/README.md

   !mood        Krab Borg's current mood.
   !rules       Displays server rules.
   !invite      Permanent invite link.
+  !del         Deletes a fixed amount of messages.
 ```

 ## Future Commands
 For the future, I am planning on adding the following features to Krab Borg:
 ```
-1. Ability to clear chat history
+1. Ability to message people privately
 2. Music player
 3. Change commands so they are role-specific
 4. Built-in calculator